Savannah & Charleston, Georgia & South Carolina – Southern Hospitality in the Lowcountry

 Price Starting at $4,195.00

-Category: North America Itinerary Upload File: Product Banner Image: , , , , Products Link: Departure Date and Year:
+Category: North America Itinerary Upload File: Product Banner Image: , , , , Products Link PDF: Departure Date and Year:

 Drink in the atmosphere of the Old South when you visit Savannah and Charleston.
 Wrapped in the trappings of long storied histories these two cities are showcases of Southern culture and charm.
 Start in Savannah, whose Spanish moss laden trees arch over the pediments of graciously ageing antebellum Georgian mansions, filled with the voices of yesteryear.
 Walk its many parks and pass supernaturally populated cemeteries and homes.
 Venture to Charleston, the sparking point for the conflagration that was the Civil War.
 Move through narrow cobbled lanes, past colonial churches, public buildings and mansions of the merchants that built this elegant city.
 The taste of the Lowcountry fills your palate with flavors of regional dishes and the nose with the mix of salt air, sea grass and oak.